Rajeshanmhzen/culture_guide/README.md

 # Cultural Guide

-A full-stack web application for exploring and discovering cultural heritage locations with user authentication, location management, and review system.
+A full-stack web application for exploring and discovering cultural heritage locations with user authentication and location management.

 ## 🚀 Tech Stack